-In this travel blog we share travel adventures and special stories, but also practical tips about our destinations and travels in Central America.
+In this travel blog, we share travel adventures and special stories, but also practical tips about our destinations and travels in Central America, especially Costa Rica.

-In a real Edventure journey you will discover the beaten track.
+In a real Edventure journey, you will go off the beaten track.
 You are a guest in unique and authentic accommodations, you travel with local guides and get to know the real Central Americans.
-What are the nicest places, how do you organize it and how have others experienced it?
-In our travel blog about Central America you will find that and more!
+What are the nicest places, how do you organize this and how have others experienced their trip?
+In our travel blog, you will find these answers and much more inspiration!

 You will see travel blogs from our regular blog team consisting of Marlou, Renee and Lisa, but we also invite guest bloggers (and vloggers) to share their experiences at this place.
-Did you know that we also send a portion of travel inspiration to the world on our Facebook and Instagram almost every day?
+Did you know that we also share our favourite spots with the world on our Facebook and Instagram almost every day?

-Do you have a question about a travel destination, do you want to collaborate with Edventure once or do you have an ultimate travel tip that you would like to share?
-Then please contact us.
+Do you have a question about a destination, do you want to collaborate with Edventure once or do you have an ultimate travel tip that you would like to share?
+Please contact us.
 We love to hear from you!

-Part of our work at Edventure Travel is discovering beautiful and well-hidden places, experiencing them ourselves and then share them with other travelers.
-For one of their expeditions, colleagues Lisa and Marlou drive from San Jose over the mountain pass of the Braulio Carrillo National Park towards the Caribbean coast to Bananito Norte, a small village surrounded by banana plantations and tropical rain forest.
+Part of our work at Edventure Travel is discovering beautiful and well-hidden places, experiencing them ourselves and then share them with other travellers.
+For one of their expeditions, colleagues Lisa and Marlou drove from San Jose over the mountain pass of the Braulio Carrillo National Park towards the Caribbean coast to Bananito Norte, a small village surrounded by banana plantations and tropical rain forest.

 ´Our three-day stay in this special ecolodge made a great impression and is highly recommended!
 It is not easy to get there, but it`s worth the effort.
 In addition to all the adventures that you can experience here (like flying a gyrocopter!), there is so much to learn about nature conservation and you can participate in it yourself`, says Marlou.